Inspector Rex: Rex's partners

 Replacing Brandtner as team leader, Hoffmann is a very eager detective.
 Hoffmann is portrayed as being very witty, outsmarting murderers.
 He shares a close relationship with Nikki Herzog, although they sometimes have disagreements.

-Apparently Hoffmann had studied forensic science under Graf, and the two men still seem to share a somewhat master-student relationship, with Hoffmann often deferring to Graf's judgement (where Brandtner and Moser had previously not always done so).
+Apparently Hoffmann had studied forensic science under Graf, and the two men still seem to share a somewhat master-student relationship, with Hoffmann often deferring to Graf's judgment (where Brandtner and Moser had previously not always done so).